B612-Asteroid-Institute/orb_it/README.md

 >>> import orb_it
 ```

-BIG NOTE:
+NOTE:
-**This project is still in REALLY ACTIVE development** and will have full documentation and a working demo soon!
+**This project is still in active development**

-If you have any more questions email me here: aidan@b612foundation.org
+If you have any more questions email me here: aberres2@illinois.edu